jonaskuske/miniswipe/README.md

 `{Options.allowClick} If true: miniswipe will handle not only touch events but mouse gestures as well` `{Options.allowMouseLeave} If true: allow swipes to end with a mouseleave event rather than just mouseup` `{Options.debug} If true: miniswipe will log every registered swipe and the subsequently executed functions`

+  &nbsp;

+> Note: All methods on the Miniswipe class are chainable (return `this`)

 ### `left`,`right`,`up`,`down`
 #### Associate methods with swipe gestures
+> Note: You can call these methods multiple times without issue, e.g. if you call `.left()` twice on the same swipe handler, both passed functions will be run when a leftwards swipe is detected.
 ```javascript
   swipeHandler
     .left(() => console.log('User swiped left!'))